Make dinner easy tonight with this ramen upgrade. Forbidden black rice ramen combined with tofu and vegetables makes this a healthy, easy meal.

 I’m always surprised to realize how few people enjoy cooking in today’s day and age.
 It’s probably because I enjoy it so much that I can’t understand others not wanting to even cook simple things.
 I will admit though, that I even have times when I’d prefer to take some short-cuts.
 This is one of those times that I think a short-cut doesn’t seem like a bad idea.
 Besides, we’re going to upgrade this meal and add extra health.

-Black Rice Ramen with Miso & Tofu (Vegan+GF)
+Vegan Black Rice Ramen with Miso & Tofu (Gluten Free)

 Take a few extra minutes to give your favorite comfort food a health makeover.